Poly-Portal/polyportaldocs/mkdocs/docs/developers/api/artwork/list.md

 * Successful queries will always return at least one artwork.

-* The order of `"current3DFiles"` is guaranteed to be the same across requests.
+* The order of files is guaranteed to be the same across requests.

 ### On Error